Adoria298/sophistication/README.md

 ---

+## Run from provide ZIP file

+1. Extract ZIP file.
+2. Install Python(minimum 3.6) from [www.python.org](https://www.python.org).
+3. Run the following command (on Windows):
+    `python -m pip install -U arcade`
+4. Run the following command to actually run the game:
+    `python src/sophistication.py`
+5. A window should open, with a grid of tiles on.

 ## How to Play

 Move your player box around the map with the arrow keys.
 Use the enter key to develop structures.